SidxEden/SidxEden/README.md

 - 👨‍🎓 I am an undergrad electronics and communication 💡 student.
 - 👀 I’m interested in VLSI design, Embedded Systems and AI-ML.
 - 🌱 I’m currently exploring Web Development 💻.
-- 📫 Reach me through📱 Instagram at @sidxeden and Twitter @SidxEden .
+- 📫 Reach me through📱 Instagram at @sidxeden and Twitter at @SidxEden .

 <!---
 SidxEden/SidxEden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.